LukasCodeSpace/Calculator/README.md

 ## Development goals:
 - Rewrite the whole calculator function to support operator precedence
-- Transform calculator into equations solver
+- Transform calculator into an equation solver